What the law actually gives you: data broker rights by state

 Current status (March 2026): APRA passed the House Energy and Commerce Committee in 2024 but stalled before a full floor vote.
 The reintroduced version faces similar headwinds: disagreement over preemption scope, private right of action, and FTC enforcement authority.
 Industry groups continue to lobby for weaker provisions.
 Consumer advocates argue the bill doesn't go far enough in its current form.

-Until APRA or a similar bill passes, your privacy rights remain determined by your state of residence — and in most states, that means you have very few rights at all.
+Until APRA or something like it passes, your privacy rights are determined entirely by where you live — and in most states, that means you have very few rights at all.
+In the meantime, submitting removal requests directly to data brokers remains your most reliable path, with or without a law requiring them to comply.

 Can I remove my data from brokers if my state has no privacy law?